 - Set a date for your local PTA Reflections Contest deadline.

-- Leave time for your judging and recognition events as well as preparing your top 20% from each category and grade division to be delivered to Council PTA by December 2-4.
-You will not get this artwork back until the March Council Delegate Meeting (or June+ if they get promoted to the state competition) so take a photo!
+- Leave time for your judging and recognition events as well as preparing your top 20% from each category and grade division to be delivered to Council PTA by October 29th.
+Please keep physical Art work on hand should entries advance and be needed at the state level.